cucumber/cucumber-jvm/cucumber-java/README.md

 ## Step Definitions

 Declare a step definition by annotating a method.
-It is possible use the same method for multiple steps by repeating the annotation.
+It is possible to use the same method for multiple steps by repeating the annotation.
 For localized annotations import the annotations from `io.cucumber.java.<ISO2 Language Code>.*`